grimmlab/transcriptional-translational-coupling/README.md

 2. `run_uncompress_door2_and_ncbi_data`: The data dumps from the GitHub repo are merged and unzipped into `data/data`

 3. `run_classification_code`: This is the most time intensive step of the whole pipeline.
-Here the data from GenBank and the DOOR database are analysed.
-First, GenBank annotation files are extracted for each genome and a table of operons is created based on the relative proportions of operons which fall into one of the following categories:
+Here the annotations from the NCBI and the DOOR database are analysed.
+First, annotation files are extracted from the NCBI Assembly database for each genome and a table of operons is created based on the relative proportions of operons which fall into one of the following categories:
 *a) Genes in operon associated with only transcription
 b) Genes in operon associated with only translation
 c) both: Genes in operon associated with both transcription and translation